Twyford condemns weak action by NZ over Israel’s ‘ruthless’ apartheid

 “Unfortunately, Egypt has a long history of collaboration with the US and Israel to stifle the Palestine liberation struggle.
 This is in sharp contrast to the Egyptian people who are as appalled and angry as the rest of humanity at Israel’s horrendous war crimes.”

-Minto said the following message from Rana as she returned to New Zealand — she was due at Auckland International Airport this afternoon:
+Minto said the following message from Hamida was sent as she returned to New Zealand — she was welcomed by Kia Ora Gaza freedom flotilla supporters at Auckland International Airport this afternoon:

 ‘The more we will roar’